Kent State vs. Buffalo NCAA Football Odds, Plays and Insights | October 9, 2021

 Buffalo Stats and Trends

-- Buffalo's games this year have gone over the point total one time in four opportunities (25%).
+- Buffalo's games this year have hit the over on one of four set point totals (25%).

-- Buffalo is 0-1 against the spread and 2-0 overall when the team notches more than 27.6 points.
+- Buffalo is 0-1 against the spread and 2-0 overall in games when it scores more than 27.6 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.